NVIDIA/spark-rapids/docs/spark-profiling-tool.md

 The _Auto-Tuner_ output has 2 main sections:
 1. _Spark Properties_: A list of Apache Spark configurations to tune the performance of the app.
-   The list is the result of "_diff_" between the existing app configurations and the recommended ones.
+   The list is the result of `diff` between the existing app configurations and the recommended ones.
 Therefore, a recommendation matches the existing app configuration, it will not show up in the list.
 2. _Comments_: A list of messages to highlight properties that were missing in the app